 Agreement in Principle and Soft Credit Searches

-There are many different credit reference agencies out there, most people will have heard of Experian or Equifax, but we recommend potential new clients to use Check My File for a 30-day free trial, which is £14.99 a month thereafter and can be cancelled at any time.
-This report “sweeps” several of those reference agencies and collate the information into an easily understandable colour-coded report.
+There are numerous credit reference agencies to choose from, but the two most common companies as Experian or Equifax but we recommend to new clients to use Check My File for a 30-day free trial, following this it comes to £14.99 a month but can be canceled any time.
+This report offers our clients a collation of information produced in an easy to understandable colour-coded report.

-Often, clients ask if we will be doing a credit search on them because they are aware that too many searches can have an adverse effect on their credit score.
-Lenders always run credit checks but we always seek a client’s permission before doing so.
-There are 2 different types of credit searches that Banks can run on a customer: hard searches or soft ones.
+Often clients ask if our Mortgage Advisors will be doing a credit search on them because they are aware that too many searches can have an adverse effect on their credit score.
+The lender always runs credit checks but our Mortgage Advisors will seek out the client’s permission before doing these.

 What is a Hard credit search?

-The odd hard footprint on your record from time to time is no big deal so there’s no need to worry too much about this, just be careful not to have too many.
+The odd hard footprint on your record is no big deal so this doesn’t give reason to worry too much about it; just take precaution in having too many.

 What is a Soft credit search?